pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 Then we jump in.
 Yeah.
 OK.

+## slide: "That was just the beginning ..."

+### "How do you actually prove in the Bitcoin Chain that you have the necessary balance?"

-So now, how do they actually prove that you have a bitcoin when you want to transmit a bitcoin?
+So, **how do you actually prove that you have a bitcoin** when you want to transmit a bitcoin?
 Let's imagine I want to pay you a bitcoin.
 How can I show that I have a bitcoin at all?
-I mean, the blockchain, in particular, bitcoin, the theorem is a bit different.
-I think bitcoin doesn't have any account statement from you.
+I mean, the blockchain, in particular, bitcoin, Ethereum is a bit different, I think, **bitcoin doesn't have any "account statement" from you**.
-It doesn't store what conference has one bitcoin or two bitcoins like a normal bank account.
+It doesn't store "Wolfgang Prinz has one bitcoin" or "two bitcoins" like a normal bank account.
-Your bank account stores 100 euros.
+Your bank account stores "100 euros".
 And then you can transmit 1 euro.
 In bitcoin, you don't have that.
-Bitcoin is actually, in general, a blockchain.
+Bitcoin is actually, or in general, a blockchain is a **ledger of transactions**.
-I mean, it's a ledger of transactions.
-So far, we just, I mean, when we look at the diagram here, all we start is just that we have a lot of different transactions in our system.
+So far, we just, I mean, when we look at the diagram here, **all we stored is just that we have a lot of different transactions** in our system.
-Each block just stores transactions that A sent B to send something, 10 bitcoins.
+Each block just stores transactions that A sent B something, 10 bitcoins.
-And that is all in.
+And that is **all linked**.
-And there is no account telling B has 20.
+And there is no account telling "B has 20".
 That's not part of the whole system.
 That's not part of the game.
 This means that if B wants to send now a bitcoin,
-B wants to send a bitcoin to C, 1, you can see.
+**B wants to send a bitcoin to C**, 1 BTC,
-It must prove that it owns already 10 bitcoins.
+**B must prove that it owns already 10 bitcoins**.
-And it does that by providing the information about that particular transaction.
+And B does that **by providing the information about that particular transaction**.
 So you send the system, hey, here is my transaction in which I have received 10 bitcoins.
 And now I would like to send 1 bitcoin to someone else.

-What happens was the remaining 9 bitcoins.
+What happens with the remaining 9 bitcoins?
 I mean, you must do some magic computation.
 How do we get that?

-You produce a new output that hasn't changed the address.
+student: You produce a new output that hasn't changed the address.

-So what we do is then actually we put 1 bitcoin there and we prove it by providing 10 bitcoins.
+prof: So what we do is then actually we put 1 bitcoin there and we prove it by providing 10 bitcoins.
-And in return, we get 9 bitcoins sent.
+And in return, we get 9 bitcoins back.

-And I was going to say, if you forget to do that, you end up paying a fee of 9 bitcoins.
+student: And I was going to say, if you forget to do that, you end up paying a fee of 9 bitcoins.
 Which is a bad state.

-That can happen.
+prof: That can happen.
-But this is not automatically by the wallet.
+But this is normally done automatically by the wallet.
 And again, you also have to provide some kind of transaction fees.
 We discussed it.
-And I think you mentioned last time the transaction fees.
-Not really depending on the amount, but on the overall traffic.
+And I think you mentioned last time the transaction fees are not really depending on the amount, but on the overall traffic.

+student: The number of bytes that...

-The number of bytes that you get at the transaction.
+prof: The number of bytes that the transaction consists of.
-Consist off.

 And recently we did a similar tutorial.
 And then somebody mentioned just, I think it was at a bank.
-And they mentioned that someone sent a few Satoshis.
-He wanted to send a bitcoin.
+And they mentioned that someone sent a few Satoshis, no, he wanted to send a bitcoin.
 It was a large transaction.
 Or 1 bitcoin is even enough.
 And he wanted to provide some fees.
 And he just mixed it up.
-So we sent only a few Satoshis, which is the send in Bitcoin.
+So he sent only a few Satoshis, which is the "cent" in Bitcoin.
 He sent some Satoshis.
 And he provided a transaction fee of a bitcoin.
-And that was just before he just mixed it.
+And that was just because he just mixed both of the user inputs.
-Those of you who learn the bitcoin.
 Or if you just do this programmatically,
-I mean, you can use an API to do that.
-Then you learn about smart contracts and so on.
-You can use some programmatic transactions.
-If you just mixed the two variables, it's done.
+I mean, you can use an API to do that, when you learn about smart contracts and so on, you can do some programmatic transactions, if you just mix the two variables, it's done.
-And what happens, every miner is happy.
+And what happens is, every miner is happy.
 He gets a lot of transaction fees.

-So we do this regular for transactions.
+student: So we do this regular for transactions.
 So we'll quickly find the balance of this before.
 Because we basically, if not immediately, you can just find the full transaction register.
 Or a full measure and understand what is the balance.
 You might sum it up all.

-Yeah.
+prof: Yeah.
-Actually, and this is proven.
-I mean, this is being provided.
+Actually, and this is proven, I mean, this is being provided by the wallet.
-But what?
 On the other hand, the miner who is taking a transaction is also checking that this is true.
-But in this case, he doesn't need to traverse every second.
+But in this case, he doesn't need to traverse everything.
-You have to find any transaction where this happened.
+You have to find **any** transaction where this happened.
 So that is one thing.

-But what happens now if we want to send two bitcoins that we received, one Bitcoin there and another Bitcoin over there?
+But **what happens now if we want to send two bitcoins, but we received, one Bitcoin there and another Bitcoin over there?**
 We need to send both transactions.
-We need to send, well, we got this Bitcoin Bitcoin over here.
+We need to send, well, we got this Bitcoin over here.
 We got two Bitcoins over there.
 And now I want to transfer two and a half Bitcoins.
 So we need to send that.
-And then we get a half of Bitcoin back.
+And then you get a half a Bitcoin back.

-And I think it's all done automatically somehow.
+And it's all done automatically somehow.
 But it's something to remember that such a blockchain is not keeping an account for you.
 The blockchain is a list of transactions